skolkodetails/tenthanomaly/README.md

-If you wanna start model to make prognose, you should open model.txt file in project repository and open link, wich will redirect you to google colab, that cotain model code.
-So, you can use this way for testing our model, that can predict tumor dynamics for patient personally.

-Our repository also contain backend and frontend code.
+Our model offers opportunities to predict the dynamics of tumor growth in a patient with breast cancer.
+To run the model, you need to open model.txt a file with a link to google colab.

+Our repository also contain backend and frontend code in folder, named all.
+To open the web application interface, you need to run the file index.html .
+In the web interface, the doctor enters the patient's data in a special form.